Legal Studies (LAW-UH)

 Typically offered January term

-This course treats the relationship between government and religion, using the opinions of the United States Supreme Court.
+Relationship Between Government and Religion: This course treats the relationship between government and religion, using the opinions of the United States Supreme Court.
 It offers a close examination of the interpretation of the 16 relevant words from the American Constitution: "Government shall make no law respecting an establishment of religion or prohibiting the free exercise thereof."
 These words broadly prohibit any government entanglement with religion, while simultaneously investing the government with a solemn responsibility to protect religious freedom; the course examines, among other subjects, the tension within these dual goals and the efforts made to abide by them.
 Students will read two or three unedited Supreme Court opinions for each class, including various concurring and dissenting opinions.
 There also may be supplementary materials which complement these opinions.
 There are regular, relatively short writing assignments, in which students critically analyze one of the opinions read for and discussed in class.
-There may be additional writing assignments as well, and the Classroom Assistants provide instructions for the assignments in advance of their due dates.
+The Classroom Assistants provide instructions for the assignments in advance of their due dates.
+Students also can look forward to structured learning experiences outside the classroom.

 Grading: Ugrd Abu Dhabi Graded